MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-add-team-members.md

 If you're an Azure AD guest, do one of the following:

-* Have another VSTS admin, who isn't an Azure AD guest, manage the users in VSTS for you.
-Members of the Project Collection Administrators group inside VSTS can administer users.
+* Have another Azure DevOps Services admin, who isn't an Azure AD guest, manage the users in Azure DevOps Services for you.
+Members of the Project Collection Administrators group inside Azure DevOps Services can administer users.
 * Have the Azure AD admin remove you from the connected Azure AD and re-add you.
 The admin needs to make you an Azure AD member rather than a guest.
 See **Can Azure AD B2B users be added as members instead of guests?**
 * Change the **User Type** of the Azure AD guest by using Azure AD PowerShell.
 This is an advanced topic, and we don't advise it.
-But it works and allows the user to query Azure AD from VSTS thereafter.
+But it works and allows the user to query Azure AD from Azure DevOps Services thereafter.

 1. [Download and install Azure AD PowerShell module](https://docs.microsoft.com/powershell/module/azuread/?view=azureadps-2.0).
 2. Open PowerShell and run the following cmdlets.